sungwy/trino/docs/src/main/sphinx/connector/iceberg.rst

 Configuration
 -------------

-The connector supports two Iceberg catalog types, you may use either a Hive metastore service (HMS) or AWS Glue.
-The catalog type is determined by the ``iceberg.catalog.type`` property, it can be set to either ``HIVE_METASTORE`` or ``GLUE``.
+The connector supports several Iceberg catalog types, you may use either a Hive metastore service (HMS), AWS Glue or JDBC.
+The catalog type is determined by the ``iceberg.catalog.type`` property, it can be set to either ``HIVE_METASTORE`` , ``GLUE`` or ``JDBC``.

 Hive metastore catalog
 ^^^^^^^^^^^^^^^^^^^^^^